-Our structural reconstruction derived by GPR data interpretation shows several sets of sub-vertical discontinuities within the near surface ($\sim 1-4 \text{ m}$ depth), which we interpreted as a pattern of extensional surface faulting.
+On the other hand, the data processing was non-trivial, requiring about six months overall to set up an optimized workflow, due to challenging data characteristics, such as the steep and rugged topography and the sharp lateral variations of dielectrical properties of media (Triassic Dolostones vs Quaternary deposits).
+Our structural reconstruction derived by GPR data interpretation shows several sets of sub-vertical discontinuities within the near-surface (~ 1-4 m depth), which we interpreted as a pattern of extensional surface faulting.
 Such faults are bounding small local "graben or semi-graben-like" structures, which cut an hypothesized Holocene age clastic cover and underlying Triassic dolostones.
-We have also identified some chaotic and laterally discontinuous GPRstratigraphic facies, interpreted as near-fault post-earthquake deposits (i.e., possible colluvial wedges).
-These shallow structures suggest the possibility that surface faulting due to past strong earthquakes $(6 < M_w < 7)$ occurred in relatively recent times in the study area.
-Its traces at the surface were possibly later leveled by the concurrent natural processes of erosion, aggradation, and anthropogenic activities.
-As our results confirm the presence of seismic potential and thus the possible occurrence of a large earthquake in the future, we wish the primary effect of our study to be one of raising the level of attention regarding the seismic hazard in the Campotenese area, as well as prompting further research.
-Based on ground truthing, our work may represent a preparatory study for further geophysical surveys (3D GPR and other methods), as well as direct analysis including trenching, drilling, sampling campaigns, and dating (e.g., luminescence, radiocarbon).
-Although a further multidisciplinary approach would be necessary to achieve a quantitative (i.e., slip rates and recurrence times) assessment of the seismogenic potential of the study area, we firmly promote, particularly where near-surface data are lacking, a widespread use of the presented GPR workflow on other seismic gaps worldwide.
+We have also identified some chaotic and laterally discontinuous GPRstratigraphic facies, interpreted as near-fault post-earthquake deposits (i.e. colluvial wedges ?).
+These shallow structures suggest the possibility that surface faulting due to past strong earthquakes ($6 \le M_w \le 7$) occurred in relatively recent times in the study area.
+Its traces at surface were possibly later levelled by the concurrent natural processes of erosion, aggradation and, anthropogenic activities.
+As our results confirms the presence of seismic potential and thus the possible occurrence of a large earthquake in the future, we wish the primary effect of our study to be one of raising the level of attention regarding the seismic hazard in the Campotenese area, as well as prompting further research.
+Upon ground truthing, our work may represent a preparatory study for further geophysical surveys (3D GPR and other methods), as well as direct analysis including trenching, drilling, sampling campaigns and dating (e.g., luminescence, radiocarbon, etc).
+Although a further multidisciplinary approach would be necessary to achieve a quantitative (i.e. slip rates and recurrence times) assessment of the seismogenic potential of the study area, we firmly promote, particularly where near-surface data is lacking, a widespread use of the presented GPR workflow on other seismic gaps worldwide.